milanz14/milanz14/README.md

 # 💫 About Me:
 I'm Milan, a software developer from the Toronto area.
 I ❤️ JavaScript (TypeScript) and React.
-Growing and learning daily.

 I prefer FE development in the React ecosystem but I am open to FE/BE/FS positions in any tech stack.

+Tinkering and Learning Ad Infinitum.
 <br><br>
 This repository's content is hosted [here](https://www.milanz.dev/)